DIY Easy Leather Cord Bracelet

-This cute braided bracelet DIY is so easy to make.
+This cute leather cord bracelet DIY is so easy to make.
 The toughest part is deciding on a color scheme.
 Learn how to make these pretty bracelets here.

 This style of bracelet is so quick to make, in one hour you can have about 10 of these finished LOL.
 Hope you enjoy this tutorial and that it inspires you to make some for yourself.